 As we’re on the subject of fish…I’ve also tried sushi again this month.
 Coming from a small town in West Wales, sushi restaurants weren’t exactly easily accessed when I was younger, and when I went to university I just never tried it (could well be down to having a housemate who was allergic to fish!)
 Anyway, I tried sushi for the first time about a year ago and didn’t like it.
 Having tried it again last week, I’m afraid I’ve still got a way to go before I can actually enjoy a traditional Japanese meal!
 It’s something I’d like to enjoy though, so it’s not my final attempt.

 I don’t know about you, but as the weather gets colder, cold fruit and vegetables all the time just don’t do it for me.
 I’m quite a lover of raw vegetables or salad for lunch through the summer…but winter hits and I want something warm.
 A lot of the time I’ll make a soup, but (here comes that variety thing again) I also want something different.
 I’ve been making ratatouille with different veggies and baking squash, aubergine and sweet potato too.

 Aubergine is a particular favourite of mine because I really like the texture.
-Aubergine, AKA eggplant, is very low in calories and high in fibre; great for those of you watching your weight.
+Aubergine, AKA eggplant, is very low in calories and high in fibre.
 It also contains B-vitamins and anti-oxidants.
 Plus the gorgeous purple skin makes any plate look divine!

 November has also been a busy month for birthdays!
 I enjoy baking, so I figured that I’d try and put a dietitian slant on my cakes and bakes.
-That’s included a carrot cake (although this one wasn’t particularly low calorie!), some chickpea brownies and a chocolate sponge made with quinoa instead of flour.
+That’s included a carrot cake (YUM!), some chickpea brownies and a chocolate sponge made with quinoa instead of flour.
 I enjoy experimenting with recipes and enjoy the reaction from my friends when I tell them what they’re made from even more!